Runs of Ones in Binary Strings

 \begin{equation} \label {eq:rec} r_{n}(i)= 2\,r_{n-1}(i)+2^{n-i-2}. \end{equation}

-Now, by using the expression above recursively \(k\) times, with \(k< n-i\), we get
+Now, by using the expression above recursively \(k\) times, with \(k< n-1\), we get

 \begin{equation} \label {eq:rn_k} r_n(i)=2^k r_{n-k}(i)+ k\, 2^{n-i-2}. \end{equation}

 When \(k=n-i-1\), we have that \(r_{n-k}(i)=r_{i+1}(i)=2\) because of (1).
-Thus, inputting this value of \(k\) in (3) we get the following explicit expression for the number of runs of ones of length \(i\) over all binary \(n\)-strings:
+Thus, inputting this value of \(k\) in (3) we get the explicit expression

-\begin{equation} \label {eq:rn} r_n(i)=(n-i+3)\,2^{n-i-2}, \end{equation}
+\begin{equation} \label {eq:rn} r_n(i)=(n-i+3)\,2^{n-i-2} \end{equation}

-where \(1\le i<n-1\).
+for \(1\le i<n-1\).
 Incidentally, (4) is also valid when \(i=n-1\), i.e. it includes (1).
-Furthermore, we can see from (4) that \(r_{n-1}(i-1)=r_n(i)\) for \(n\ge 2\), and so recurrence (2) can alternatively be expressed as a recurrence on \(i\) for a given \(n\) (rather than as a recurrence on \(n\) for a given \(i\)) as
+We can now see that \(r_{n-1}(i-1)=r_n(i)\), and so recurrence (2) can also be expressed as a recurrence on \(i\) (rather than as a recurrence on \(n\)) as \(r_{n}(i)= 2\,r_{n}(i+1)+2^{n-i-2}\).

 \begin{equation} \label {eq:total} t(n)=\sum _{i=1}^n r_n(i)=(n+1)\,2^{n-2}. \end{equation}